breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 [S₀]───*───[S₁]───*───[S₂]───*───[..]───*───[Sₜ] } TM tape
 ```

 What about programs of varying length?
 It may be the case we want to learn programs where t varies.
 The key is, we can choose an upper bound on t, and search for a fixpoint.
-That is, we halt whenever S<sub>t</sub> = S<sub>t+1</sub>.
+That is, we halt whenever $$S_t = S_{t+1}$$.

 There will always be some program, at the interface of the machine and the real world, which must be approximated.
 One question worth asking is how large does k need to be in order to do so?
 If it is very large, this procedure might well be intractable.
-Time complexity appears to be at least O(tk<sup>2</sup>), using Strassen.
+Time complexity appears to be at least $$\mathcal{O}(tk^2)$$, using Strassen.

 # Program synthesis